RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 ## Upgrade subscription plan

 Use the **Upgrade plan** button to update your Fixed subscription plan, your high availability settings, or your payment method.
+Upgrading your database between Fixed plans does not impact database availability during the update.

 {{<image filename="images/rc/button-subscription-upgrade-plan.png" alt="Use the Upgrade plan button to change selected Fixed subscription detils." >}}{{< /image >}}